syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.NETCORE/filtering-data.md

 ## Limit the minimum filter character

-When filtering the list items, you can set the limit for character count to raise remote request and fetch filtered data on the mention control.
+When filtering the list items, you can set the limit for character count to raise a remote request and fetch filtered data on the mention control.
 This can be done, by configuring the [minLength](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_MinLength) property.

-In the following example, the remote request does not fetch the search data until the search key contains three characters.
+The remote request does not fetch the search data until the search key contains three characters as shown in the following example.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}